prem-pjena/Strapi-terraform-ecs-deployment/README.md

 - **Strapi Application Deployment**: Deploy a Strapi application containerized with Docker on AWS ECS.
 - **Infrastructure as Code (IaC)**: Terraform code to set up ECS, ECR, VPC, Load Balancers, and other necessary resources.
 - **Scalability**: Using AWS Fargate for serverless container deployment.
-- **CI/CD Pipeline (Optional)**: Configure a GitHub Actions pipeline for continuous integration and deployment.
+- **CI/CD Pipeline**: Configured a **GitHub Actions** pipeline for continuous integration and deployment to automate testing, building, and deployment processes.

 ## Architecture